 The Base Erosion and Profit Shifting (BEPS) 2.0 initiative is a significant reform of the international tax system led by the Inclusive Framework and the Organisation for Economic Co-operation and Development (OECD).
 This initiative includes a substantial change for large multinational groups with the "Pillar Two" proposal of a global minimum tax of 15%.
 Pillar Two legislation has been enacted or substantively enacted in certain jurisdictions in which the Company operates.
-The legislation will be effective for the Company's financial year beginning January 1, 2024.
-The Company is in the process of assessing the potential exposure arising from Pillar Two legislation, however based on a preliminary assessment, the Pillar Two effective tax rates in most of the jurisdictions in which the Company operates are above 15%, and as such the Company does not expect a material exposure to the Pillar Two legislation.
+The legislation was effective for the Company's financial year beginning January 1, 2024.
+The impact as a result of the Pillar Two legislation was an increase to current income tax expense of \$5.